 Labrador Retriever (Lab)

 It's likely you've met at least one Lab in your life, as they have long reigned as America's most popular dog breed.
-They've won the dog personality popularity contest for so many years, as labs are devoted to their owners—always willing to show you their affection and receive your adoration in return—are highly intelligent, and are happiest doing any and all family activities.
-Their enthusiasm not only makes them fun to be around but also makes them a hard-working breed.
+They've won the dog personality popularity contest for so many years, as Labs are devoted to their owners—always willing to show you their affection and receive your adoration in return—are highly intelligent, and are happiest doing any and all family activities.
+Their enthusiasm not only makes them fun to be around, but also makes them a hard-working breed.

 Thanks to their role as a hunter's companion, the Labrador retriever is a sturdy dog, weighing in at anywhere from 55–80 pounds.
 Labs come in three colors: chocolate, black, and yellow.
-While black Labs were an early favorite with breeders, all three types of labs are common today.
+While black Labs were an early favorite with breeders, all three types of Labs are common today.
 Some breeders do offer "rare" Labs, including polar white, fox red, and even silver, but these are simply variations of the three original Lab coloring combinations.

 Their coats are sleek and pretty easy to care for, as long as you are willing to put up with shedding.
 Their top coat is short and thick.
 Their undercoat is softer and helps provide protection from the weather, especially cold temperatures and water, a nod to their original role as retrievers.

 A Lab's tail serves a purpose in their heritage as well.
 They are thick and tapered, an "otter tail" that acts as a rudder when Labs swim.
-But watch out on land.
-This happy breed gets to wagging their tail often and eagerly and won't stop if you happen to be in the way.
+But watch out on land—this happy breed gets to wagging their tail often and eagerly, and won't stop if you happen to be in the way.

 Labs are a sweet-natured breed, outgoing and eager to please their humans.
 They are friendly with new people and animals they meet.
 Tops in the personality department, Labs are also highly intelligent, making them very trainable.
-They do have lots of energy, so you'll need to stay active with them, but they are also happy to relax at home, especially for family movie night.
+They do have lots of energy, so you'll need to stay active with them, but they are also happy to relax at home for family movie night.

-Some argue Labs' coloring affects their temperament, but there is not scientific evidence to back that up.
-What many veterinarians do find, however, is that there are distinct differences in behaviors from rowdy to more laid back.
-“Labs are indeed gentle and kind but look at the parents as temperament is totally genetic,” says Pam Nichols, DVM, president-elect of the American Animal Hospital Association.
-Some labs are more mellow, while others can be higher energy.
+Some argue Labs' coloring affects their temperament, but there is no scientific evidence to back that up.
+What many veterinarians do find, however, is that each Lab is an individual with his own personality.
+Some Labs are more mellow, while others can be higher energy.
 Some tend to be more anxious dogs.
-And you can even have a lab that is a bit of a goofball.
+And you can even have a Lab that is a bit of a goofball.
 But no matter what personality your Lab puppy grows to develop, one thing is always the same.

 Labs are an ideal fit for families, as they are happy to bounce around the yard with children.
-If properly introduced and trained, Labs can also get along well with other pets in the home including other dogs, cats, and small animals.
+If properly introduced and trained, Labs can also get along well with other pets in the home including cats, other dogs, and small animals.

-Beyond retrieving game on hunting trips, the hard working breed has also served in a variety of fields, including drug and explosive detection, search and rescue, therapy, and assistance to those with disabilities.
+Beyond retrieving game on hunting trips, the hard-working breed has also served in a variety of fields, including drug and explosive detection, search and rescue, therapy, and assistance to those with disabilities.
 They are competitors, doing well in agility, field tests, and at dog shows.
 And they absolutely love to swim.

 When you welcome a Lab to your home, be prepared for lots of shedding.
 Grooming isn't substantial, but brushing your dog daily will help reduce the tumbleweeds of fur scattered about your house from their thick double coat.
 They should be bathed every other month to keep them smelling fresh.
-Brushing their teeth a couple of times a week, keeping their nails trimmed—likely once or twice a month—and checking their ears for redness or odor should also be on your lab care checklist.
+Brushing their teeth a couple of times a week, keeping their nails trimmed—likely once or twice a month—and checking their ears for redness or odor should also be on your Lab care checklist.

-Elbow and hip dysplasia, heart disorders such as tricuspid valve dysplasia (TVD), epilepsy, and hereditary myopathy (or muscle weakness) can all affect Labs, according to the AKC.
-They can face eye conditions, including progressive retinal atrophy and cataracts.
+Elbow and hip dysplasia, heart disorders such as tricuspid valve dysplasia (TVD), epilepsy, and hereditary myopathy (or muscle weakness) can all affect Labs.
+They can also face eye conditions, including progressive retinal atrophy and cataracts.
 Owners should also be aware of a condition called exercise induced collapse (EIC).

 - King Buck was the model Labrador retriever featured on a U.S. postage stamp created in 1959.

-- Another famous Lab is Ben of Hyde.
-Considered the first documented yellow Lab, born in 1899, today most lines of yellow Labs can be traced to his bloodline.
+- Another famous Lab is Ben of Hyde, born in 1899.
+Considered the first documented yellow Lab, today most lines of yellow Labs can be traced to his bloodline.

 - Perhaps the most notable movie about a Lab is 2008's Marley & Me.
 The star of the show, Marley, is actually several different Labs who played the role to reflect the various age stages of Marley during the film.